It might be named for the Golden State but it’s all about Hawaiian flair at the California Hotel (or The Cal as we locals like to call it).

-The California's bars are just as wonderful as its restaurants.
-Join the crowds in two vibrant watering holes on the main level -- the easygoing San Francisco Pub and the elegant Main Street Bar.
+If it's a drink you're looking for, grab one at the easygoing San Francisco Pub or the elegant Main Street Bar.
 Or enjoy catching up on the day's games at Dave's Bar, located next to Cal's Sports Book on the second floor.

-And there's a wonderful rooftop pool that guests can lounge around and take in the breathtaking views of downtown Las Vegas and the surrounding mountains.
+For those who just want to stay at The Cal and relax there's a small rooftop pool that guests can lounge around and take in the views of downtown Las Vegas and the surrounding mountains.

 Oh, and if you are crazy curious about how a hotel named after California became a mecca for all things Hawaiian, it's all due to gaming pioneer Sam Boyd who tailored The Cal to appeal to Hawaiian tourists.
 You can read about it in the book "California Hotel and Casino: Hawai'i’s Home Away from Home."